ryanheinz/hello-world/README.md

 # hello-world
 My first repository
 I'm making a change here, because the tutorial told me to.
-Hello, I am Ryan Hines and I am a Mizzou grad.
+Hello, my name is Ryan Hines and I am a Mizzou grad.
 B.S.M.E and M.S.M.E.(May 2018)